 Majors Fair.
-The Academic Advising and Planning Center in collaboration with the Career Center, the Center for Student Learning and SGA hold a Majors Fair each year.
+The Academic Advising and Planning Center in collaboration with the Office for the Academic Experience, the Career Center, and SGA hosts the Majors Fair event each year.
 The Majors Fair provides all undecided, exploring, or re-deciding students the opportunity to speak personally with faculty, staff and student representatives from academic programs and campus resources in one location to learn about specific requirements for majors, curriculum and career options.
-For more information and dates for this year’s fair, please visit http://advising.cofc.edu/majors-fair/.
+For more information and dates for this year’s fair, please visit http://advising.cofc.edu/majorsfair/index.php

 FOCUS.
 This assessment provides you with personalized career and educational planning information needed to make a well-informed decision.
 After working through FOCUS you are given a list of occupations that best fits your interests, abilities, and work values, as well as suggesting majors that may coincide with those occupations.
 FOCUS is available at http://careercenter.cofc.edu/students/careerplanning.php.

 What Can I Do With A Major In…?
 Whether you are exploring multiple majors or searching for information about your chosen field, this site will help you connect majors to careers.
 Learn about the typical career areas and the types of employers that hire people with each major, as well as strategies to make you a more marketable candidate.
 Continue your research on majors and careers through the websites provided.